-What is your worship style?
-Ranging from traditional to contemporary, you'll have different requirements depending on your worship style.
-If you're just amplifying the minister's message with maybe one or two acoustic instruments with one or two vocals, a small console may be all you need.
-But if you have a large choir or a worship team with electric instruments, your mixing needs are going to be more complex.
-If you have multiple worship styles, different campus locations and the need to interconnect them all, a coordinated networked system will be needed.
+Ranging from traditional to contemporary, you will have different requirements depending on your worship style.
+If you are just amplifying the Minister's message with maybe one or two acoustic instruments and a few vocals, a small console may be all you need.
+But if you have a large choir or a worship team with modern electric instruments, your mixing needs are going to be more complex.
+If you have multiple worship styles, different campus locations and the need to interconnect them all, a coordinated networked system is going to be required.